Simplified raises $2.2 million in seed to bring automated content creation to marketers – TechCrunch

 Simplified, a marketing-focused design software looking to take on Canva, has raised $2.2 million in seed funding led by Craft Ventures.
-Superhuman’s Rahul Vohra and Todd Goldberg, former Uber CPO Manik Gupta, Pelican Ventures Ajay Yadav (also Roomie founder), Form Capital, 8Bit Capital, Early Grey Capital, GFR Fund, MyAsia VC and others participated in the round.
+Superhuman’s Rahul Vohra and Todd Goldberg, former Uber CPO Manik Gupta, Pelican Ventures’ Ajay Yadav (also Roomie founder), Form Capital, 8Bit Capital, Early Grey Capital, GFR Fund, MyAsia VC and others participated in the round.

 Simplified is aimed directly at marketers, who are inevitably responsible for generating an enormous amount of content across a variety of channels.
 The platform uses machine learning to automate as much of the content creation process as possible, including copy, imagery, format and sizing, and more.